Sharing-Projects-Community/Social-Networks-descriptions/Facebook - ECOVILLAGES, RENTALS, ROOMS, COLIVING, WWOOFING, COCAMPING, COWORKING.md

 ℹ️  The portal of announces proposed by members, even 3 or 4 people (small groups), for those looking in general for a job in an ecovillage or in any other structure, on emergency requests, and give help to those who need accommodation, passing a moment of difficulty or other troubles, for the search of cohousing-housing solutions, rent, exchange of rooms or houses, and for the search for land or any structure.

-☑️  Fields in which we operate:
+☑️  Fields in which we operate:<br>
 #creation of ecovillages<br>
 #co-housing (housing shares)<br>
 #co-living<br>